Fatuha: Transport

 Fatuha is a major road and rail junction.
 Proximity to the state capital of Patna makes Fatuha an important hub for goods being supplied in and out of Patna.

 Road

 Fatuha is well connected by roads to different cities.
 NH-30 A connects Patna via Fatuha to Nalanda district and beyond.
 Fatuha thus serves as the gateway of the capital city of Patna to central and southern Bihar.
 Similarly, NH 30 connects Patna via Fatuha to northeastern India, making Fatuha an eastern gateway of Patna.
 Fatuha connects to the trans-Ganges district of Vaishali through the Kachchi Dargah-Rustampur link.

 Rail

 Fatuha Junction is the railway station for the city of Fatuha.
 It connects Fatuha with the major cities in India by the Howrah-Delhi Main Line.
 The Fatuha-Islampur (Nalanda) rail line was also resurrected in 2002 by then-rail minister Sri Nitish Kumar.
 The line is being further expanded to Natesar to connect with Gaya.
 Fatuha now has been connected to Rajgir via Daniyawan-Biharsharif.
-Prime minister Narendra Modi Inaugurated Fatuha-Daniyawan-Biharsharif-Rajgir railway line.
+Prime Minister Narendra Modi inaugurated the Fatuha-Daniyawan-Biharsharif-Rajgir railway line.